-This course is designed to reach students who have never played guitar.
+This is a full-year course designed to reach students who have never played guitar.
 Emphasis is placed on learning to play melodies and a few chords.
-Students learn music fundamentals such as note reading, theory and related musical knowledge.
-The course acquaints students with various styles of music, including folk, classical, jazz and rock; provides opportunities for group playing; and, although there are some basic minimum expectations, lets students advance at their own rates.
-Students provide their own instruments.
-This course provides an additional option for students taking half-year courses, with the potential for the music department to reach an even greater number of non-performance-oriented students.
-High School Credits: 0.5 School Level: High School Grade: 10, 11, 12
+Students learn music fundamentals, such as note reading, theory, and related musical knowledge.
+The course acquaints students with various styles of music, including folk, classical, jazz, and rock; provides opportunities for group playing.
+Although there are some basic minimum expectations, it allows students to advance at their own rates.
+Guitars are provided, but students are also encouraged to bring their own guitars.
+High School Credits: 1 School Level: High School Grade: 9, 10, 11, 12